thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 Automated verification must cover:

-- encrypted Thunderbird envelope round trips containing zero, one, and multiple independently valid PDPArchive account archives and each settings/profile record type.
+- age-encrypted Thunderbird envelope round trips containing zero, one, and multiple independently valid PDPArchive account archives and each settings/profile record type.
-- encrypted standalone PDPArchive round trips with `archive.json` and `mail/` at the decrypted ZIP64 payload root.
+- age-encrypted standalone PDPArchive round trips with `archive.json` and `mail/` at the decrypted ZIP64 payload root.
-- verification that every portable profile-data export is an AES-256 encrypted ZIP64 archive.
+- verification that every portable profile-data export is a binary age version 1 file with a ZIP64 plaintext payload.
 - incorrect-passphrase, tamper, truncation, and malformed-archive rejection.
-- bounded-memory archive writing and reading on Android, JVM, iOS, and web.
+- bounded-memory archive writing and reading on Android and JVM.
+- Kage encryption and decryption tests on Android API 23, 24, and 25.
-- cross-implementation fixtures with supported independent ZIP tools.
+- bidirectional passphrase-encryption fixtures with the reference age implementation and container fixtures with independent ZIP tools.
 - independent extraction and import of every account archive without the Thunderbird envelope.
 - required PDPArchive `archive.json` and `folder.json` fields and exact draft-revision metadata.
 - round-trip import of selected mail, global settings, account configuration, profile, identities, and folder settings.